Close menu

 • db - The server passes logon credentials to the database server.
 When security is set to db, the user configuration in the file odbc.user and group access lists in odbc.dsn are ignored.
 The DSN is considered writable, as specified by the EnableWrite configuration item and the permissions associated with the database login.

-• ldap - The ODBC server uses the configuired LDAP server to verify the user credentials.
+• ldap - The ODBC server uses the configured LDAP server to verify the user credentials.
 The user configuration in the odbc.user file is ignored.
 The access lists in odbc.dsn, if configured, may be used to restrict which users are authorized to access a data source.

 This configuration may be re-defined for a data source.